jeffbass/imagenode/docs/settings-yaml.rst

 ``viewname`` is an optional setting.
 It is required when there are multiple cameras to give each one a unique viewname.
-For example, the node could be named ``JeffOffice`` and could have one camera with ``viewname: window`` and another camera with ``viewname: door`` to distinguish the two camera's fields of view.
+For example, the node could be named ``JeffOffice`` and could have one camera with ``viewname: window`` and another camera with ``viewname: door`` to distinguish the two cameras' fields of view.
 Thus, one camera's images would be named 'JeffOffice window' and the other camera's images would be named 'JeffOffice door'.